Å˽ðÁ«´«Ã½Ó³»

 Independent agents, Rizzo said, have been getting good traction leading with homeowners and bundling auto insurance, especially as the insurer’s profit improvement plan in auto has improved margins.
 Auto insurance booked a Q3 combined ratio of 94.8, an improvement of 7.3 points.

-However, Allstate won’t be looking for homeowners market share in Florida and California and the insurers will “continue to manage PML (probable maximum loss) and coastal exposure.”
+However, Allstate won’t be looking for homeowners market share in Florida and California and the insurer will “continue to manage PML (probable maximum loss) and coastal exposure.”

 “But once you get away from that – really the rest of the county, particularly the middle part of the country – there’s real opportunity for us to continue to grow homeowners,” Rizzo said.
 “I think that is where our our capabilities from a product, pricing, and risk management perspective really enable us to take advantage of the disruption in the market and grow pretty broadly, geographically.”